sdiehl/wiwinwlh/tutorial.md

 And finally we can write a function which determines if another card beats another card in terms of the two pattern matching functions above.
-The following pattern match brings the values of the record into scope of the function body assigning to names specified in the pattern syntax.
+The following pattern match brings the values of the record into the scope of the function body assigning to names specified in the pattern syntax.

 ```haskell